nguyenvukhang/gco/README.md

 ## More on `git-checkout2`

-When you're working with multiple [git worktrees](https://git-scm.com/docs/git-worktree), and you run a command like `git checkout dev`.
+Consider this: you're working with multiple [git worktrees](https://git-scm.com/docs/git-worktree), and you run a command like `git checkout dev`.
 The expected next state is that your current directory is populated with files from the commit which `dev` points to, and your expected